Shifaau9/YT-Actions/README.md

 # YT-Actions

-Convert YouTube Shorts links to regular video links and Remove Play Button from YouTube Videos After Pausing.
-Made by Shifaau9
+Convert YouTube Shorts links to regular video links and Remove the Play Button from YouTube Videos After Pausing.

+# Made by Shifaau9